CS3560-OOP-Programming/API_Music_Recommender/README.md

 ## Setup
 1. Get API key from lost.fm
-3. Clone repository: `git clone [URL]`
+2. Clone repository: `git clone [URL]`
 4. Open in IntelliJ/Eclipse or any other IDE
-5. export API_KEY = "your-key"
+5. open edit configurations for musicRecommendationServer.java
+6. add you key in environment variables as API_KEY="your-key"
-6. Run `MusicRecommendationServer.java and then MusicRecommenderGUI.java`
+7. Run `MusicRecommendationServer.java and then MusicRecommenderGUI.java`

 ## Features Implemented
 - **Feature 1**: Multiple modes/strategies(Strategy Pattern)